-As an instrument designer, I read the writing of artists, musicians, inventors, film makers, and to an extent syntesthetes and psychologists, with an eye to their ideas about how music and visual art could be related to affect audiences.
-This way of reading is, for me, like engaging the writer in an interview in which I return repeatedly to such questions as “what kinds of expression would you like to achieve in your work?” and “what kind of knobs would help you get there?”
+As an instrument designer, I read the writing of artists, musicians, inventors, film makers, and to an extent syntesthetes and psychologists, with an eye to their ideas about how music and visual art can be related to affect audiences.
+This way of reading is, for me, like engaging the writer in an interview in which I return repeatedly to such questions as “what kinds of expression would you like to achieve in your work?” and “what kinds of knobs would help you get there?”

 |Harmony||color chords & discords||purity to|

 |purity to modulation|